 When EBL controlled this tour, all structures where engineered by an Idaho licensed Professional Engineer, conform with the Professional Ropes Course Association Ropes Challenge Course and Canopy Zip Line Tour Standards, and other local requirements.
 The tour is currently reopened by a third party and EBL assumes no liability nor makes any claims to the safety of the current tour.

-Kauai Backcountry Adventure retained EBL to start the installation of their new zipline tour.
 EBL installed their first five long ziplines while they installed their own platforms and ladder systems.
 This project was part of a Brother / Sister business partnership, in conjunction with Princeville Ranch Adventures on the north shore of Kauai.
-Kauai Backcountry Adventures was EBL's forth installation project in Hawaii.
+This was EBL's fourth installation project in Hawaii.

 This tour located around midpoint on Mt.
 Haleakala in Maui Hawaii, was the first zipline tour in Hawaii.
 This was also the first year round commercial zipline tour in the United States (2002).
 EBL was proud to be the vendor to install the cable rigging for this tour, install the first suspension bridge of its type, adapt and train / certify the guides for operations, and kick start this company on to years of successful operations.
 They have since expanded to other tour locations across Hawaii.